Consider a hot curling brush if you’re looking to up your hairstyling game. Think of a curling iron with bristles.

 The red and black bristle rows are widely spaced on the barrel, so detangling is effortless.
 The red bristles transfer heat while the black bristles stay cool.

 You get instant curling with its rapid 30-second heat up.
 The heater maintains a stable temperature all throughout.

 You can choose from 5 precise temperature settings up to 395 degrees Fahrenheit.
 This is suitable for nearly all hair types from fine, fragile locks to coarse, stubborn strands.
-The heat recovery system is good and helps the brush retain heat even when taking a break from styling.
+The heat recovery system is good and helps it retain heat even when taking a break from styling.